 We will build cross-tissue and tissue-specific gene co-expression modules at both the lncRNAs and miRNA levels using all available data.
 Specifically we will use the FHS data both to look for modules that are differentially expressed in patients with heart disease, and for modules that are enriched in ASNVs (ASE SNVs) and eQTLs present in the FHS disease genotypes.
 ASNVs and eQTLs associated with such modules may be considered putative causative variants for the disease, and we will develop statistical techniques that utilize the modular network structure to increase the power to detect such variants.
 We will adapt Orthoclust to identify co-expression modules across and within tissues \cite{25249401}, and will additionally look for network motifs at the module level, and will then test for enrichment of FHS ASNVs and eQTLs within these motifs.

-We will further investigate the potential of recently introduced methods based on Bayesian structured sparsity \cite{27467526}\cite{Zhao JMLR 2016; 17(196):1-47}, which provide a unified framework for jointly identifying eQTLs and co-expression modules, drawing on the increased statistical strength provided by treating eQTL identification as a structured multivariate regression problem \cite{ArXiv:1512.02306}.
+We will further investigate the potential of recently introduced methods based on Bayesian structured sparsity \cite{27467526,26834510}which provide a unified framework for jointly identifying eQTLs and co-expression modules, drawing on the increased statistical strength provided by treating eQTL identification as a structured multivariate regression problem \cite{ArXiv:1512.02306}.
 We will adapt existing structured methods to incorporate both miRNA and long-RNA modules and their interactions by incorporating prior information based on known miRNA targets (using TarBase as above), and to incorporate both allele-specific SNV and eQTL traits, while coherently modeling their expected interactions when affecting the same genes.

-Finally, we will compare the genetic variants associated with FHS eQTLS and ASNVs with known disease-associated variants from GWAS studies (such as CVD), and test for association with similar genes, and for enrichment in similar co-expression modules.
+Finally, we will compare the genetic variants associated with eQTLS and ASNVs with known disease-associated variants from GWAS studies (such as CVD for the FHS study), and test for association with similar genes, and for enrichment in similar co-expression modules \cite{23657481,23752797}.
+We will compare our database of eQTLs and ASNVs and their targets with entries in databases of GWAS studies such as the GWAS Central\cite{24301061} or the GWAS Catalog\cite{24316577} and investigate the consistency of the GWAS trait with the corresponding target genes and expressed tissue of relevance.
 The contrasting approaches above will allow us to compare the consistency of our findings using modules identified by contrasting methods.